electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 </html>
 ```

-Now that you have a web page, you can display it within a [BrowserWindow][browser-window].
+Now that you have a web page, you can display it within an Electron
-To do so, replace the contents of your `main.js` file from the previous step with the
+[BrowserWindow][browser-window].
+To do so, your `main.js` file needs to contain
-following snippet:
+the following lines of code:

 ```js title='main.js'
 const { app, BrowserWindow } = require('electron');